timmaffett/system_settings_2/README.md

 ## Acknowledgements

 This package is based on source code from the package `system_settings 2.1.0` by Florian Weinaug @fweinaug.
-It was no longer maintained and no longer worked with modern flutter build environments, so I have updated it to work again.
+It was no longer actively maintained and no longer worked with modern flutter build environments, so I have updated it to work once again.

 ## Copyright & License

-Code copyright 2020–2025 Tim Maffett, Florian Weinaug.
+Copyright 2020–2025 Tim Maffett, Florian Weinaug.
 Code released under the [MIT license](https://github.com/timmaffett/system_settings_2/blob/master/LICENSE).